-Denise has been inspiring and teaching companies how to operationalize their brands to grow their businesses for over 25 years.
-From national conferences to CEO peer groups to corporate meetings, Denise helps her audiences transform their organizations and their brands.
+Denise has been inspiring and teaching business leaders how to build their brands and develop exceptional organizations for over 25 years.
+From international conferences to CEO peer groups to corporate meetings, Denise shows her audiences how to compete and win.

 These tools and content provide a deeper dive into the brand-as-business management approach.